 - Inside the Windows Scan application, select the three lines button found at the top left corner of your screen, and choose Settings.

-- Inside the settings window, you will be able to choose the scanner hardware you want to use, select the source, and you can also set the save location of your scanned files.
-You can choose to keep the same location but note the link address, or change the location entirely.
+- Here, choose the scanner hardware you want to use, select the source, and set the save location of your scanned files.

-- The default save location for scans is normally in the Scanned Document subfolder of the Documents folder, and if you want to change that manually, you can simply move the entire Documents folder to a new location.
+- The default save location for scans is normally in the Scanned Document subfolder of the Documents folder.
+(If you want to change that manually, you can simply move the entire Documents folder to a new location.)

 Please feel free to let us know in the comment section below if this fix helped you.

 Editor’s Note: This post was originally published in June 2019 and was completely revamped and updated in October 2020 for freshness, accuracy, and comprehensiveness.